Squab Breast

 - 1. Preheat the grill to medium-high heat.

-- 2. Season the squab breasts with olive oil, salt, and pepper, then grill for 5-7 minutes per side.
+- 2. Season squab breasts with salt, pepper, and a drizzle of olive oil, then grill for 5-7 minutes on each side.

-- 3. In a bowl, mix mango, bell pepper, onion, lime juice, cilantro, salt, and pepper to create the salsa.
+- 3. In a bowl, mix mango, red bell pepper, red onion, lime juice, cilantro, and season with salt; serve over the grilled squab.

 Stuffed Squab Breast with Spinach and Feta

-Delicately stuffed squab breast with a savory mixture of spinach and feta cheese, providing a delicious and nutritious meal.
+Juicy squab breast stuffed with a savory mixture of spinach and feta cheese, creating a nutritious and flavorful dish.

 - 1 cup fresh spinach, sautéed